-In ancient times, rubies, sapphires and diamonds were considered rare, symbolic ...
-Because of that, precious gemstone engagement rings were only accessible to royalty.
+In ancient times, rose are red… and rubies too!
+Because of that, they were considered something special.
+Ruby engagement rings (diamond, a new idea) were only accessible to royalty.
 But, now everyone has access to a full team .....

 Why Choose A Colored Gemstone for an Engagement?